Reckoning With a Powerful Man's Bad Behavior

-It was never an “open secret” among me and my then-colleagues that Leon Wieseltier, the longtime literary czar of The New Republic, behaved inappropriately with women in the workplace.
+It was never an “open secret” among me and my then-colleagues that Leon Wieseltier, the longtime literary czar of the New Republic, behaved inappropriately with women in the workplace.
 It was simply out in the open.
 This week, Wieseltier’s previously forthcoming culture magazine was suspended, and Wieseltier publicly apologized for past misconduct.
-Multiple women have complained of sexual harassment they say occurred during much of his three-decade reign at The New Republic.
+Multiple women have complained of sexual harassment they say occurred during much of his three-decade reign at the New Republic.
 (Emerson Collective, which owns a majority stake in The Atlantic, was the financial backer of the now-scrapped publication.
-Wieseltier was also a contributing editor at The Atlantic until today, when Jeffrey Goldberg, the editor-in-chief, announced in a note to staffers that the magazine is severing its ties with him.)
+Wieseltier was also a contributing editor at The Atlantic until today, when Jeffrey Goldberg, the editor in chief, announced in a note to staffers that the magazine is severing its ties with him.)

-I spent 12 years at The New Republic, starting in 1999 at age 28—a relatively long tour at a publication where young staffers often left after only a few years in its poorly paid trenches.
+I spent 12 years at the New Republic, starting in 1999, at age 28—a relatively long tour at a publication where young staffers often left after only a few years in its poorly paid trenches.
 During that time, Leon and I were more or less friends, as were our spouses.
 (My husband also worked as an editor at the magazine for years.)
-Leon and I attended one another’s weddings, I went to his wife’s baby shower, he would come to my office to chat, and I would occasionally grab drinks with him after work.
+Leon and I attended each other’s weddings, I went to his wife’s baby shower, he would come to my office to chat, and I would occasionally grab drinks with him after work.
 All of which may sound slightly odd now—but will sound much odder as I go along.

 As a result, I have perhaps more “Leon stories” than some of my former colleagues, well over a dozen of whom I have been talking with as the accusations have boiled over into the public sphere.
 Everyone’s experience was unique, of course.
 But many—and what has been eye-opening is just how many there are—share striking similarities.
 And on one point, almost everyone seems to agree: With Leon, things were complicated.

-When a young woman started work at The New Republic, she would be swept into Leon’s glittering welcome wagon.
+When a young woman started work at the New Republic, she would be swept into Leon’s glittering welcome wagon.
 Maybe it would be lunch at one of his favorite haunts (The Palm, back in his heyday) or a cozy chat (and maybe a sip of bourbon) in his office.
 The venue shifted, but the purpose was constant: to gauge the newest member of the family’s potential as a playmate.

 For Leon, women fell on a spectrum ranging from Humorless Prig to Game Girl, based on how much of his sexual banter, innuendo, and advances she would put up with.
 Once he figured out where to place you, all else flowed from there.
 “He was good at figuring out which things he could say to which people—knowing where you could push somebody’s limits,” recalls Rachel Morris, an executive editor at HuffPost who was TNR’s managing editor, then an executive editor, from 2010 to 2014.

-My own Leon test took place after a party that The New Republic was hosting in New York City shortly after I came aboard.
-Afterward, Leon was eager to show me the hotel where he was staying (it had some connection to old New York literary types), so he invited me to its bar for a drink.
+My own Leon test took place after a party that the New Republic was hosting in New York City shortly after I came aboard.
+Leon was eager to show me the hotel where he was staying (it had some connection to old New York literary types), so he invited me to its bar for a drink.
 When we arrived, however, he decreed the bar too crowded and insisted we go up to his room and order room service.
 (If I recall correctly, champagne—a Leon favorite.)
 There, I spent an awkward hour or so with his name-dropping (at one point, he answered the phone, then shared with me that Tina Brown wanted him to come have drinks with her and David Bowie); grilling me about my personal life (even then I was living with my husband-to-be); and relishing my obvious discomfort at the situation.

 A common refrain I’ve heard as women have been dragged back into their memories: Whatever else he was aiming for, Leon delighted in making young women sexually uncomfortable.